Director of Programs and Operations

 Abby Arnold, Executive Director

-Abby Arnold, who served as AWWI’s interim director during its founding, rejoined AWWI as Executive Director in March 2010.
-Abby is known for designing collaborative processes that bring diverse stakeholders together, elevate the best available science into decision-making processes, and achieve results.
-As Executive Director, Abby has worked with the AWWI Board of Directors and AWWI partners to establish a Strategic Plan, adopt a five-year national Research Program Plan, implement key program initiatives, and offer a forum for dialogue.
-As Senior Mediator and Vice President at the Washington DC-based firm of Kearns & West, Abby has been lead facilitator and strategic advisor for the National Wind Coordinating Collaborative, the Department of the Interior’s Wind Turbine Guidelines Federal Advisory Committee, and many other regional and national collaborations.
+Abby Arnold designs collaborative processes that bring diverse stakeholders together, elevate the best available science into decision-making, and achieve results.
+As Executive Director for the American Wind Wildlife Institute (AWWI) since 2010 and as AWWI’s interim director during its founding, Abby works with wind energy industry and conservation and scientific partners to facilitate wind energy development while protecting wildlife.
+As Senior Mediator and Vice President at Kearns & West, Abby has been lead facilitator and strategic advisor for the National Wind Coordinating Collaborative, the Department of the Interior’s Wind Turbine Guidelines Federal Advisory Committee, and other regional and national collaborations.
 Abby holds a Masters in Public Administration from Harvard’s Kennedy School of Government and a B.A. in Environmental Planning and Politics from UC Santa Cruz.
 She has three grown children, lives in Washington D.C. with her husband, and periodically gets to Juneau, AK, her second home, where she enjoys the great outdoors.